 Teppan Edo – Japan

-Nothing tops off a day at Walt Disney World with kids than a Hibachi dinner.
+Nothing tops off a full day at Walt Disney World with kids than a Hibachi dinner.
 Teppan Edo is fun, friendly, and serves Hibachi in a way that only Disney can pull off.

 You can start with a sushi appetizer.
 For the main course, standard proteins are available, but you can upgrade to some pretty interesting items including Japanese Wagyu strip, lobster tail, and spicy calamari.
 The menu accommodates vegans and vegetarians as well.
 Kids can choose between shrimp, salmon, and chicken, and picky eaters will enjoy noodles and rice served along with the hibachi meal.